- Areas of Study

 “To address climate change and energy independence, and vast growth in consumption, we’re going to need monstrous amounts of efficient electricity.
 The smart power grid will let us improve efficiency and reliability and reduce consumption by knowing where electricity is needed and when it’s needed.” —Professor Frank Barnes

-The Digital Energy program is designed for students from a wide set of backgrounds:
+The Digital Energy program is designed for students from a wide selection of backgrounds:

 All Digital Energy student candidates should have an understanding of calculus-based physics to be adequately prepared for the program.